NOAA-EMC/UPP/docs/InputsOutputs.rst

 Model Forecast
 --------------

-The UPP ingests FV3 write component files in netCDF and parallel netCDF format.
+The UPP ingests FV3 write component files in parallel netCDF format.

 The table below is a list of the unified model variables available from the FV3 model core.
 Whether a specific variable is able to be read by UPP relies on dependencies such as physics options and model.